JoergVierling/Gozer/README.md

  2) on Configure you only must use the GozerServer app.UseGozerServer();

-    now the system is running and ready to recieve some services
+Now the system is running and ready to recieve some services

+On the Service side there is also an application called Clortho.

+You have the option to recieve the apiInformation to establish an connection by your self.
+  IClortho request = ClorthoFactory.Get("http://localhost:25723");
+  var channel =await request.GetApiInformation<IWcfHttpTestService>();

+In the fact of using a wcf service there is some more magic happen.
+You can use Clortho to recieve an opend channel by requesting the service fron Gozer IClortho request = ClorthoFactory.Get("http://localhost:25723");
+  var channel =await request.GetChannel<IWcfHttpTestService>();

+On the Registration Side you also used Clortho to register the service, in this example it can be found under the IWcfDuplexTestService interface.

+   IClorthoRegister register = ClorthoFactory.Register("http://localhost:25723");
+   using (register.AddService<IWcfDuplexTestService>("net.tcp://localhost:9010/service", ServicesBinding.NetTcpBinding)){
+   .
+   .
+   }